hexdee606/Automatic-MAC-Address-Changer/README.md

 ```

-## Troubleshoot method if internet doesn't work.
+## Troubleshooting methods if the internet is not working.

->If unable to connect to internet Change Mac address to original
+>If unable to access internet/ connection not established then do the following step (`after using AMC`):
 ```console
 root@kali:~$ macchanger -p eth0 (Your Network interface)
 ```

->If amc is not working (after changing mac if the internet is not worked ) then do the following process:
+>If AMC is not working then do the following process:
 ```console
 root@kali:~$ /etc/NetworkManager/
 root@kali:~$ nano NetworkManager.conf